How to use OpenAI for PDF in C# with IronPDF

 XML

-Here is an example of how you can summarize a PDF using the Semantic Kernel in C#:
+Here's how to summarize a PDF using Semantic Kernel in C#:

 :path=/static-assets/pdf/content-code-examples/how-to/openai-summarize.cs